 The Major in European Studies provides the core of the programme.
 It consists of obligatory courses in European Language in Context (French or German), as well as courses about European contemporary social, economic, political and cultural dimensions.

 The Major in European Studies also includes a academic thesis on a self-selected topic in either one of these fields at the end of the four-year programme.

 Political science provides an important disciplinary focus.
 Students acquire knowledge and skills for the study of politics and society in two major states of Europe: France and Germany.
 Problems and prospects of European integration are introduced and the European Union is examined in detail.
 This is complemented by studies on European economic and business life so as to prepare students for future careers.

 As part of the Major in European Studies, the language training of the programme is intensive and rigorous.
 Students must choose at the outset whether they wish to learn French or German.
-During the first two years students are trained to a level of fluency, which allows them to study, work and live in a French- or German-speaking environment.
-Language training on advanced levels is completed in the final year, so as to allow students to use French/German in a professional or academic environment either in Hong Kong or a French-/German-speaking country.
+During the first two years students are trained to a level of fluency, which allows them to study, work and live in a French- speaking environment.
+Language training on advanced levels is completed in the final year, so as to allow students to use French in a professional or academic environment either in Hong Kong or a French-speaking country.

 The aim is to equip all graduates with skills necessary to cope with a fast-changing social and economic environment and to enable them to become life-long learners.

 Students can choose elective subjects offered by the Faculty of Social Sciences or other faculty/school/academy.

 On the other hand, students can also choose elective subjects during their third year in Europe.
 Depending on the study location, there is the possibility to build up concentrations in Political Science or related social-science disciplines as well as business-related studies.